akdenizcse/pl-evaluation-bash/Bash.md

 ## Bash (Bourne Again Shell)

 #### Name, Author and History of the Language
-   Bash or GNU Bash is a Unix Shell and command language written by Brian Fox, who is a computer programmer and entrepreneur, in 1989.
-When Richard Stallman who is the founder of Free Software Foundation became displeased to the prior developer than Brian, He started to coding Bash under the GNU Project in 1988.
+   Bash or GNU Bash is a Unix shell and command language written by Brian Fox, who is a computer programmer and entrepreneur, in 1989.
+When Richard Stallman who is the founder of Free Software Foundation became displeased to the prior developer than Brian, he started to coding Bash under the GNU Project in 1988.
 Its name is an acronym for Bourne-Again-Shell and refers to the 'Bourne Shell' developed by Stephen Bourne.Some of the purpose of Bourne Shell were allowing shell scripts to be used as filters,controlling over all input/output file descriptors. rationalizing and generalizing string quoting mechanism etc. when it was distributed for UNIX version 7. in 1979.

 #### Why was it invented
-   Bourne shell was a new Unix Shell written by Stephen Bourne at Bell Labs(Bell Telephone Laboratories).It was a replacement for the Thompson sell.
-Before Bourne Shell family(Early Shells), there were different Unix Shells such as Thompson Shell, Multics Shell etc.These shells were not developed enough to meet the needs.
+   Bourne shell was a new Unix shell written by Stephen Bourne at Bell Labs(Bell Telephone Laboratories).It was a replacement for the Thompson hell.
+Before Bourne Shell family(Early Shells), there were different Unix Shells such as Thompson shell, Multics shell etc.These shells were not developed enough to meet the needs.
 Bourne shell
-created with many features like providing a set of built-in commands, allowing both synchronous and asynchronous execution of commands,provides flow control constructs, quotation facilities, and function etc. Until 1989 it was used but at then it was replaced by a more advanced version called 'Bash' which was influenced by Bourne Shell.
+created with many features like providing a set of built-in commands, allowing both synchronous and asynchronous execution of commands,provides flow control constructs, quotation facilities, and function etc. Until 1989 it was used but at then it was replaced by a more advanced version called 'Bash' which was influenced by Bourne shell.

 #### When/why shall we use Bash
-   To understand the importance of Bash, we need to understand what is a Shell or specifically  what is the UNIX Shell since Bash is the default shell for most of the Linux installations.
+   To understand the importance of Bash, we need to understand what is a shell or specifically  what is the UNIX shell since Bash is the default shell for most of the Linux installations.
    A shell is simply a macro processor that executes commands.
 The term macro processor means functionality where text and symbols are expanded to create larger expressions.
    A Unix shell is both a command interpreter and a programming language.
 As a command interpreter, the shell